dm3-org/dm3-spec/specification/message-transport-protocol.md

 1. Decrypt delivery information.
 2. Apply filter rules from the receiver's mutable profile extension.
 Discard the message if conditions are not met.
 3. Create a postmark.
 The postmark protocols the reception and buffering of the message.
 4. Buffer message.
 The delivery service is responsible to store the encrypted message until the receiver picks it up.
-A delivery service may decide to have a max holding time.It must be at least 1 month.
+A delivery service may decide to have a max holding time.
+It must be at least 1 month.
 If the receiver didn't fetch the message within this time, the message may be deleted.
 5. Optional: send notification(s) to the receiver that a message is waiting for delivery.

 #### Message Data Structure